zt-initech/pillow-simd/README.md

 ImageMagick performance measured with command-line tool `convert` with `-verbose` and `-bench` arguments.
-I'm using command line because I needed to test latest version and this is to easist way to do that.
+I'm using command line because I need to test latest version and this is the easist way to do that.
 All operations are producing exactly the same result.
 Resizing filters compliance: